ryanjlittle/otls-tickettohide/README.md

         git clone https://github.com/syncsynchalt/illustrated-tls13
         ./test_example.py

-## Simple HTTPS GET requests using the library
+## Simple HTTPS client and server

-The `https.py` program can be used to make GET request, optionally using reconnect tickets.
+The `https_client.py` program can be used to make GET request, optionally using reconnect tickets.

 For example:

-    ./https.py github.com
+    ./https_client.py github.com

+Unsurprisingly, the `https_server.py` runs a simple server over TLS that responds to GET requests with a transcript of the TLS connection.
+Try running it with

+    ./https_server.py -p 8000

+and then visiting `https://localhost:8000/` in your browser.
+(Note, you will probably need to click through a warning because the certificate is self-signed.)

-Use `--help` for usage details.
+Use `--help` for more usage details of both programs.

 ## Python module layout

 *   `test_example.py`: Check this implementation against the example in Michael Driscoll's [Illustrated TLS 1.3](https://tls13.xargs.org/)

-*   `https.py`: Runnable python module to create a client connection to an HTTPS server running TLS 1.3, optionally saving/using tickets.
+*   `https_client.py`: Runnable python module to create a client connection to an HTTPS server running TLS 1.3, optionally saving/using tickets.

+*   `https_server.py`: Runnable python module to spawn a multi-threaded TLS 1.3 server which issues/uses tickets and responds to simple HTTP GET requests.

 *   `tls_client.py`: Contains `Client` class for creating TLS 1.3 client-side connections.

+*   `tls_server.py`: Contains `Server` class as well as a useful `start_server` function.

 *   `tls13_spec.py`: Network message structures and constants translated from RFC 8446 into Python